-Art and Design History is an exciting discipline that encompasses the study of visual and material artefacts, museum and gallery practices and the production and circulation of meaning around art and design.
-The Art and Design History combined honours degree provides a systematic understanding of art and design practices and theories with a strong emphasis on critical thinking.
+Encompassing the study of visual and material artefacts, museum and gallery practices and the production and circulation of meaning around art and design.
+This degree provides a systematic understanding of art and design practices and theories with a strong emphasis on critical thinking.
 There is also the possibility to participate in overseas study tours – in recent years the department has visited Amsterdam, Barcelona, Bilbao, Milan, Paris, Florence, Venice, Berlin and New York.

-In your second and third year will take ‘Professional Practice for Art and Design History’.
-These courses look at theoretical approaches to museology, as well as more practical considerations such as conservation, exhibition planning and design, curatorial practices and educational activities.For more details and information about this course visit:
+In your second and third years, you will also take ‘Professional Practice for Art and Design History’.
+These courses look at theoretical approaches to museology, as well as more practical considerations such as conservation, exhibition planning and design, curatorial practices and educational activities.
+These components address pathways into the creative industries and address the range of roles today’s cultural organisations demand – equipping students with the skills and knowledge necessary to secure future professional opportunities.

 Ethical practice and working within a shared set of values is also important to us; our University is deeply committed to serving the common good.
 We see Psychology as a discipline with the capacity, and responsibility, to make a positive contribution to how people live in everyday life.
 Through our teaching of Psychology, we strive to enable our students to grow into constructive citizens who are curious about people, and motivated to make a positive difference to the lives of others.
 Beyond classroom learning, there are opportunities to enrich your chosen programme of study in a way that will help you in developing your psychological thinking.
-They include going on a placement, working as a research assistant in a laboratory, travelling to another country as part of Global Hope, or under the Erasmus study abroad scheme.
+They include going on a placement year, working as a research assistant in a laboratory, travelling to another country as part of Global Hope, or studying abroad.

-Our enthusiasm for the discipline is reflected in our University’s TEF Gold Award, and our consistently high ratings in other reliable measures of the quality of a University; e.g. National Students’ Survey.
-If our departmental narrative matches with what you aspire to be, then come and study with us at Liverpool Hope University.
+Our enthusiasm for the discipline is reflected in our consistently high ratings of teaching quality.
+If our departmental narrative matches with what you aspire to be, then come and study with us at Liverpool Hope University.For more details and information about this course visit: